splunk/splunk-platform-automator/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Ever wanted to build a complex Splunk environment for testing, which looks as close as possible to a production deployment?
 Need to test a Splunk upgrade?
 See how Splunk indexer- or search head clustering works?
 Or just need to verify some configuration changes?
 This is the right place for you!
 The aim of this framework is to produce a Splunk environment in a fast and convenient way for testing purposes or maybe also for production use.
-The created Splunk installation and setup follows best practices using base config apps from Splunk.
-There are many ways to configure a Splunk environment, in terms of configuration file locations, so this is just another example how to do it.
+The created Splunk installation and setup follows best practices.
+There are many ways to configure a Splunk environment in terms of configuration file locations, so this is just another example how to do it.

 ## Table of Contents